 You can also use online thrift stores to build out your capsule wardrobe, all your items do not always have to be new.

-What are the Cons of a Capsule Wardrobe?
+What are the Cons of a Minimalist Capsule Wardrobe?

 The limited number of options in a capsule wardrobe can quickly lead to boredom, especially if you’re not someone who likes to repeat outfits in the same week.
 Depending on the size of your capsule you’ll potentially also need to do laundry more often, which isn’t ideal if you have a demanding job and/or children to accomodate.

-Using Capsule Principles to build a Sustainable Wardrobe
+Using Capsule Principles to build an Amazing Wardrobe

-I believe that applying the principles of a capsule wardrobe is a fantastic way to start your journey to a more sustainable wardrobe.
-You don’t have to stick to the process religiously but the basic theory behind it can be very helpful.
+We believe that applying the principles of a capsule wardrobe is a fantastic way to start your journey to a more sustainable wardrobe.
+The secret is that you don’t have to stick to the process religiously but you can pick and choose what works for you as the basic theory behind it can be very helpful.
 These are:

 1. Evaluate your Style, Lifestyle and Local Weather